fadibadra/energycompress/README.md

 # Energycompress

-EnergyCompress is a general case base learning strategy that can be used to learn a competent case base for ML algorithms such as $k$-NN, both reducing inference time and increasing prediction performance.
+EnergyCompress is a general case base learning strategy that can be used to learn a competent case base for ML algorithms such as k-NN, both reducing inference time and increasing prediction performance.

 ![animation: sculpting the decision frontier](images/animated_moons.gif)